paris3200/pacioli/README.md

 Pacioli generates financial reports typeset with LaTeX from [Ledger](http://www.ledger-cli.org) journal files.
 The reports can be processed into a PDF using a variety of tools, such as pdflatex.

 Reports are generated using customizable templates to meet a variety of needs.
+An example Balance Sheet using the default template can be seen [here](https://github.com/paris3200/pacioli/blob/master/tests/resources/sample_balance_sheet.pdf)

 ## Usage example